pyexcel-webwares/Flask-Excel/doc/source/index.rst

       :param keywords: additional keywords to pyexcel library
       :returns: a two dimensional array, a list of lists

-   .. method:: save_to_database(field_name=None, session=None, table=None, **keywords)
+   .. method:: save_to_database(field_name=None, session=None, table=None, initializer=None, mapdict=None **keywords)

       :param field_name: same as :meth:`~flask_excel.ExcelRequest.get_sheet`
       :param session: a SQLAlchemy session
-      :param table: a database table or a tuple which have this sequence (table, table_init_func, mapdict, name_columns_by_row, name_rows_by_column)
+      :param table: a database table
-      :param table_init_func: it is needed when your table had custom __init__ function
+      :param initializer: a custom table initialization function if you have one
-      :param mapdict: it is needed when the uploaded sheet had a different column headers than the table column names this mapdict tells which column of the upload sheet maps to which column of the table
+      :param mapdict: the explicit table column names if your excel data do not have the exact column names
-      :param name_columns_by_row: uses the first row of the sheet to be column headers by default. if you use name_rows_by_column, please set this to -1
-      :param name_rows_by_column: uses a column to name rows.
-      :param keywords: additional keywords to pyexcel library
+      :param keywords: additional keywords to :meth:`pyexcel.Sheet.save_to_database`

    .. method:: save_book_to_database(field_name=None, session=None, tables=None, **keywords)

       :param field_name: save as  :meth:`~flask_excel.ExcelRequest.get_sheet`
-      :param session: a SQLAlchemy session
+      :param session: a SQLAlchemy sessio
-      :param tables: a list of database tables or tuples which have this sequence (table, table_init_func, mapdict, name_columns_by_row, name_rows_by_column)
+      :param tables: a list of database tables
-      :param table_init_funcs: it is needed when your table had custom __init__ function
-      :param mapdict: it is needed when the uploaded sheet had a different column headers than the table column names. this mapdict tells which column of the upload sheet maps to which column of the table
-      :param name_columns_by_row: uses the first row of each sheet to be column headers by default. if you use name_rows_by_column, please set this to -1
-      :param name_rows_by_column: uses a column to name rows.
+      :param initializers: a list of model initialization functions.
+      :param mapdicts: a list of explicit table column names if your excel data sheets do not have the exact column names
-      :param keywords: additional keywords to pyexcel library
+      :param keywords: additional keywords to :meth:`pyexcel.Book.save_to_database`

 Response methods